OpenHistoricalDataMap/MapnikTileServer/docs/sourcecode.rst

 Source Code
 ===========

-Since this project is split over mutiple github repos, here is a list of the important
+Since this project is split over multiple GitHub repos, here is a list of the important
 links:

 - OHDM Github Project page: https://github.com/OpenHistoricalDataMap